Michael J. Smith: Early life and military career

 After returning from Vietnam, Smith attended U.S. Naval Test Pilot School (NTPS), graduating from the program in 1974.
 Following NTPS, he was assigned to the Strike Aircraft Test Directorate at NAS Patuxent River, Maryland, to work on the A-6E TRAM and Cruise missile guidance systems.
-He returned to NTPS in 1976 and completed an 18-month assignment there as an instructor.
-From Patuxent River, he was assigned to Attack Squadron 75 (VA-75), where he served as maintenance and operations officer while completing two Mediterranean cruises aboard the aircraft carrier USS Saratoga.
+Smith returned to NTPS in 1976 and completed an 18-month assignment there as an instructor.
+From Patuxent River, he was assigned to Attack Squadron 75 (VA-75), serving as a maintenance and operations officer while completing two Mediterranean cruises aboard the aircraft carrier USS Saratoga.

-During his time in the navy he flew 28 different types of civilian and military aircraft, cumulating in 4,867.7 hours of flying time.
+During his time in the Navy, Smith flew 28 different types of civilian and military aircraft, cumulating in 4,867.7 hours of flying time.

 Astronaut career

 Smith was selected for the astronaut program in May 1980; he served as a commander in the Shuttle Avionics Integration Laboratory (SAIL), Deputy Chief of Aircraft Operations Division, Technical Assistant to the Director, Flight Operations Directorate, and was also assigned to the Astronaut Office Development and Test Group.
-In addition to being pilot on the Challenger, he had been slated to pilot a future Shuttle mission (STS-61-I) which had been scheduled for the Fall of 1986.
+In addition to being pilot on the Challenger, Smith had been slated to pilot a future Shuttle mission (STS-61-I) which had been scheduled for Fall 1986.
 Smith's voice was the last one heard on the flight deck tape recorder aboard Challenger; his final remark was "Uh oh."

 Following the Challenger disaster, examination of the recovered vehicle cockpit revealed that three of the crew members' Personal Egress Air Packs were activated: those of Smith, mission specialist Judith Resnik, and mission specialist Ellison Onizuka.
-The location of Smith's activation switch, on the back side of his seat, means that either Resnik or Onizuka could have activated it for him.
+The location of Smith's activation switch, on the back side of his seat, means that either Resnik or Onizuka must have activated it for him.
+Further investigation by Smith's wife suggested that it was Onizuka who activated her husband's switch because Resnik's seat location was too far to reach Smith.
 This is the only evidence available from the disaster that shows Onizuka and Resnik were alive after the cockpit separated from the vehicle.
 However, if the cabin had lost pressure, the packs alone would not have sustained the crew during the two-minute descent.

 While analyzing the wreckage, investigators discovered that several electrical system switches on Smith's right-hand panel had been moved from their usual launch positions.
 Fellow Astronaut Richard Mullane wrote, "These switches were protected with lever locks that required them to be pulled outward against a spring force before they could be moved to a new position."
-Later tests established that neither the force of the explosion, nor the impact with the ocean could have moved them indicating that he made the switch changes, presumably in an attempt to restore electrical power to the cockpit after the crew cabin detached from the rest of the orbiter.
+Later tests established that neither the force of the explosion, nor the impact with the ocean could have moved them indicating that Smith made the switch changes, presumably in an attempt to restore electrical power to the cockpit after the crew cabin detached from the rest of the orbiter.

+Family

+Smith is survived by his wife, Jane (née Jarrell), and three children: Scott, Allison, and Erin.
+He enjoyed woodworking, running, tennis, and squash.